-If you’re building a building a bible study library, here are the basic tools you need to get started.
+If you’re building a bible study library, here are the basic tools you need to get started.

 Since every translation is an interpretation of the original language, you should consult several translations of different types when studying the Bible.
 Bibles fall on an interpretation scale and it will improve your study if you know the difference and have one of each type.